1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: China uses Beijing time for entire country (120° E), though it spans 5 natural zones.

-50. The International Date Line deviates eastwards to avoid dividing:
+50. The International Date Line deviates eastwards to avoid dividing_____________.

 A) Russia and Alaska